 Dr. Asgary’s research focus is on health disparities and global health.
 He studies women’s health, refugee health, and chronic disease and cancer-screening barriers among under-served populations, domestically and internationally, and has published more than 50 peer-reviewed articles in these topics.
-Dr. Asgary's educational research relates to his pioneering work in developing research and training curricula in global health in the public health and medical schools.
+Dr. Asgary's educational research relates to his pioneering work in developing research and training curricula in global health and health disparity in the public health and medical schools.
 He is currently conducting large scale cervical cancer screening implementation research in Swaziland and Malawi with more than 30,000 enrolled patient subjects, and is planning upcoming related projects in Kyrgyzstan and Mali collaborating with international medical organization, Doctors Without Borders.
 His domestic research projects relate to developing and assessing the impact of mHealth strategies and patient navigator models in cancer screening and chronic disease management in the homeless population.
-Through his international work with medical humanitarian organizations and serving as senior technical and operational advisor as well as member of the ethical review boards for international organizations, he conducts research in the ethics and practice of humanitarian medical work and teaches courses in humanitarian ethics and accountability at the Mailman School of Public health at Columbia University, he also investigates ethical issues related to humanitarian practice and services.
+Through his international work with medical humanitarian organizations and serving as senior technical and operational advisor as well as member of the ethical review boards for international organizations, he conducts research in the ethics and practice of humanitarian medical work and teaches courses in humanitarian ethics and accountability at the Mailman School of Public health at Columbia University.

 Dr. Goyal studies the impacts of geriatric conditions on outcomes among older adults with heart failure.
 He is supported by grants from the National Institute on Aging and the American Heart Association to explore the adverse effects of polypharmacy and the safety of common medication prescribing patterns in older adults with heart failure.
 This work forms the basis for ongoing efforts to develop interventions to optimize pharmacotherapy and improve outcomes for older adults with heart failure, At Weill Cornell, Dr. Goyal is also the Founding Director of the Heart Failure with Preserved Ejection Fraction Program, which is one of just a few programs in the country specifically dedicated to this condition.
 View the HFpEF brochure.